 LACE has an appeal that is truly worldwide.
-Many lacemakers and lovers of lace belong to organizations that support and encourage the traditions of lacemaking in their own countries.
-OIDFA is different, indeed unique, in that it is an organization for lacemakers of different countries (currently over 35) with a focus that transcends nationality.
+Many lacemakers and lovers of lace belong to organisations that support and encourage the traditions of lacemaking in their own countries.
+OIDFA is different, indeed unique, in that it is an organization for lacemakers of different countries (currently over 40) with a focus that transcends nationality.

 “Lace added an extra dimension to my life – a life filled with friends, meetings with like-minded people, offering me opportunities for travel and adventure, opening up new directions, and providing multifaceted answers to the questions that interested me.”
 Bistra Pisancheva, Bulgaria